camwestwood/xapi/recipes/attendance/uxapi/attendance-input.md

 ## SUBMISSION_TIME
 ### Description
-The time at which the result was captured
+The time at which the result was submitted

 ### Valid Values
 Any